marlonsingleton/simple-Azure-linuxVM-bug-free/README.md

-Inspired by an ARM Template Bug corrected here on line 169.
+Inspired by an ARM Template Bug corrected here on line 169 of the azuredeploy.json file.
 # simple-Ubuntu-ARM-Template